marlam/qvr/README.md

-QVR manages all graphics views required for a VR application, based on a configuration for the target VR environment, from multi-node multi-GPU render clusters to head-mounted displays such as the Oculus Rift.
+QVR manages all graphics views required for a VR application, based on a configuration for the target VR environment, from multi-node multi-GPU render clusters to head-mounted displays such as the HTC Vive.
 A simple change of the configuration file makes the same application run on a completely different setup.